Rosie Winterton

-On 27 February 2022, Winterton announced she would not contest the next UK general election.

 Early life

-Winterton was educated at St Mary's (now Hill House School, Doncaster), Ackworth School (an independent school) and Doncaster Grammar School on Thorne Road (now Hall Cross Academy).
-She then read for a BA in history at the University of Hull, which she graduated with in 1979.
-She first worked as John Prescott's Constituency Personal Assistant from 1980 until 1986, and then Parliamentary Officers, first for Southwark Council for two years until 1988 and then for a further two for the Royal College of Nursing until 1990.
+Rosalie Winterton was born on 10 August 1958 to Gordon and Valerie Winterton.
+She was educated at St Mary's (now Hill House School, Doncaster), Ackworth School (an independent school), and Doncaster Grammar School on Thorne Road (now Hall Cross Academy).
+She then gained a Bachelor of Arts (BA) degree in history at the University of Hull, graduating in 1979.
+Winterton worked as John Prescott's constituency personal assistant from 1980 to 1986, and then as a parliamentary officer for Southwark Council for two years to 1988 and subsequently for the Royal College of Nursing for another two years to 1990.

-After working for four years in the private sector, as Managing Director of Connect Public Affairs, she returned to politics to assist John Prescott in 1994; Prescott had been elected as the Deputy Leader of the Labour Party, and Winterton worked as Head of Office for the Deputy Party Leader until 1997.
+After working for four years in the private sector, as managing director of Connect Public Affairs, she returned to politics to assist John Prescott in 1994; Prescott had been elected as the Deputy Leader of the Labour Party, and Winterton worked as Head of Office for the Deputy Party Leader until 1997.

 Parliamentary career

 Winterton became an MP in the 1997 election, serving the safe Labour seat of Doncaster Central constituency with a vote share exceeding 50% in each general election until 2010, where her vote share fell to 39.7%.

 She entered government in 2001, serving as a Parliamentary Under-Secretary of State in the Lord Chancellor's Department, and became a Minister of State at the Department for Health in June 2003; in January 2006 her responsibilities were changed to Health Services, including responsibility for NHS dentistry.
 She presided over the introduction of the new NHS dental contract of April 2006.

 In June 2007, she was appointed Minister of State at the Department for Transport by the new Prime Minister, Gordon Brown.
 Winterton was subsequently appointed Minister for Yorkshire and the Humber in addition to her DfT responsibilities on 24 January 2008.
 She was promoted to Minister of State for Pensions at the Department for Work and Pensions in the October 2008 reshuffle, retaining her Ministerial brief for Yorkshire and the Humber.

 In the June 2009 reshuffle, Winterton was moved to Minister of State for Regional Economic Development and Co-ordination at the Department for Business, Innovation and Skills and the Department for Communities and Local Government and, in that role, was invited to attend cabinet when her responsibility was on the agenda.

 In September 2010, she was nominated and elected unopposed as Labour Chief Whip and served until October 2016, when she was replaced by Nick Brown.

 In June 2017, Winterton was elected to serve as Second Deputy Chairman of Ways and Means.

-She is a member of Labour Friends of Israel.
+From 2017 to 2024, she was the only one of the Speaker team to have previously served as a government minister.

-On 27 February 2022, Winterton announced her intention to stand down at the next general election.
+On 27 February 2022, Winterton announced her intention to stand down at the 2024 general election.